KnodesCommunity/typedoc-plugins/packages/plugin-monorepo-readmes/README.md

 ## Usage

 Simply create `README.md` files next to your `package.json` in your monorepo projects/workspaces.
+You can configure different files so the plugin find the README.md next to them.
+Example: If you have a NX Monorepo, you might have only one `package.json` in the root and the libraries would use a `project.json` file.
+In this case you would set the configuration `"readmeTargets": ["project.json", "package.json"]` and we would look for README.md near `project.json` and if none is found, we would fallback to `package.json`.
+Therefore you can see that the order of the files defined in the array is importante.
+You can pass any file in the array, so you could even use `"readmeTargets": ["README.md"]` and this would find the closest README.md to your module source.